 Drying: We recommend line drying whenever possible, though if necessary, bamboo fabrics can be dried in a clothes dryer on the cooler settings (up to 50 degrees Celsius).
 They should then be removed promptly to keep your fabrics at their best.
-Please note dyed / colored fabrics with should be dried out of direct sunlight.
+Please note dyed/ colored fabrics should be dried out of direct sunlight.

-Ironing: You can iron as normal, however ironing is made considerably easier when the bamboo material is slightly damp.
+Ironing: You can iron normally, however ironing is made considerably easier when the bamboo material is slightly damp.

-Bleaching: It is important not to use chlorine bleach on any of your bamboo products as this will damage the fiber.
-To keep your sheets and towels bright and white try oxygen bleach or an Eco friendly alternative such as lemon juice and bicarbonate soda.
+Bleaching: It is important not to use chlorine bleach on any of your bamboo products as this will damage the fibers.
+To keep your sheets and towels bright and white try oxygen bleach or an eco-friendly alternative such as lemon juice and bicarbonate soda.

 How do you make bamboo textiles?

 First: Using a steaming process, the bamboo leaves and the soft, inner pith from the hard bamboo trunk are extracted then mechanically crushed.

 Second: The crushed bamboo is soaked in sodium hydroxide (approved by the Global Organic Textile Standards or GOTS and the Soil association) to produce cellulose.

 Third: The bamboo cellulose is forced through spinneret nozzles (like a sieve) into an acid bath (neutralizing the sodium hydroxide) that hardens the solution into bamboo fiber threads.